marbl/MashMap/README.md

 MashMap
 ========================================================================

-MashMap is a fast and approximate long read (ONT/PacBio) mapper.
-It maps a read against a reference region if and only if it's estimated alignment identity is above a specified threshold.
-It doesn't compute the alignments explicitly, but rather computes the [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index) measure and uses a sequence error model to estimate the identity.
-Jaccard similarity is estimated using an algorithm based on [MinHash](https://en.wikipedia.org/wiki/MinHash) and [Winnowing](http://www.cs.princeton.edu/courses/archive/spr05/cos598E/bib/p76-schleimer.pdf) techniques.
-We have tested its speed, scalability and accuracy by mapping ONT as well as PacBio data to complete RefSeq database.
-Unlike BWA or Bowtie, MashMap does not include the pairwise alignment steps.
-Using Jaccard similarity estimates, it only outputs the mapping coordinate of the read as well as the nucleotide identity.
-It is about as fast as [minimap](https://github.com/lh3/minimap), and >200x faster than BWA-MEM.
+MashMap is a fast and approximate long read (PacBio/ONT) mapper.
+It maps a read against a reference region if and only if its estimated alignment identity is above a specified threshold.
+It does not compute the alignments explicitly, but rather estimates a *k*-mer based [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index) using a combination of [Winnowing](http://www.cs.princeton.edu/courses/archive/spr05/cos598E/bib/p76-schleimer.pdf) and [MinHash](https://en.wikipedia.org/wiki/MinHash).
+This is then converted to an estimate of sequence identity using the [Mash](http://mash.readthedocs.org) distance.
+An appropriate *k*-mer sampling rate is automatically determined given minimum read length and identity thresholds.
+The efficiency of the algorithm improves as both of these thresholds are increased.

-Computing Jaccard using MinHash formula requires deciding an appropriate sketch size.
-MashMap autocomputes the sampling rate to ensure certain statistical significance (p-value) of the mapping results.
-Refer to [paper](http://biorxiv.org) to learn more about the algorithm and results.
+Unlike traditional read mappers, MashMap does not compute gapped pairwise alignments.
+Instead it approximates mapping positions and identities using only *k*-mers.
+As a result, MashMap is both extremely fast and memory efficient, enabling rapid long-read mapping to large reference databases like NCBI RefSeq.
+We describe the full algorithm and report on speed, scalability, and accuracy of the software here: ["A fast approximate algorithm for mapping long reads to large reference databases"](http://biorxiv.org/content/early/2017/01/27/103812).

+MashMap is in early development and currently reports only full-length mappings of reads to references.
+For split-read mapping, see Heng Li's [minimap](https://github.com/lh3/minimap), which is based on a similar idea, but does not provide identity estimates for the mapping targets it reports.
+We plan to add support for split-read mapping in future versions of MashMap.

 ## Installation
 Follow [`INSTALL.txt`](INSTALL.txt) to compile and install MashMap.